faeldon/philippines-json-maps/.github/CONTRIBUTING.md

-# Contributing to faeldon-website
+# Contributing to philippines-json-maps

-Love faeldon-website and want to help?
+Love philippines-json-maps and want to help?
 Thanks so much, there's something to do for everybody!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.